juanstelling/MS3_breaktasty/README.md

         - The image URL must start with http:// or https://.
         - The number of serves and prepping time has to be numbered.
     - By the email subscriber, the email must be in the following order: characters followed by a @ symbol, followed by more characters and then a “.”.
+    - A recipe or category can't be deleted by just one click.
+If someone clicks on the delete button, there wil be a pop up with a confirmation if someone is sure to delete the recipe or category.

 - #### Interactive design